Jahan08/Machine-Learning-Modeling-for-Estrogen-Receptor-alpha-inhibitory-compounds/README.md

 Part II - Here we convert the Bioactivity data (only IC50) to pIC50 for inhibitory compounds for ER-alpha (CHEMBL206) and do more preprocessing by groupby Chembl_id and smiles notation to find the mean value of pIC50 with less than 2 SD (for redundant molecules), molecules number decreased to 2907.
 From this part we have dataframe for 2907 molecules with Chembl_id, Smiles, and pIC50.

+Part III - Here we are going to use the preprocessed data from Part II.
+Here we develop molecular descriptors data frames by using 4 different fingerprint types (pubchem, MACCCS, AtomPairs 2D count, AtomPairs 2D) and will be used in Part IV